1

 2

-Breaking down 12 months of CT-managed travel spend by category, separating original bookings from change-related costs.
+12 months of CT-managed travel, separating original bookings from change-related costs.
+WBT charges on upfront travel only - reducing the effective fee base by 24%.
 All figures ex GST.

 CategoryAmount (ex GST)